boxbackup/boxi/README.md

 -l offers de_DE and es_ES capabilities

+**Note:** If you want to run the tests it is essential that you start boxi from the ./src directory.
+The tests expect to find their fixtures in the ../test/config directory (which is relative to the current directory).

 ## Doxygen documentation
 The tool Doxygen can be used to build a web page with the classes of the project.
 To build this documentation you need to have Doxygen installed.
 You can then: